hhtjohnson01/aesop-concierge/Aesop-Concierge/README.md

-# BUCS MEAN
+# Aesop Concierge
-This is the code that we looked during our faculty lecture on dogfooding.
-Note that to run this yourself you'll need to install the various dependencies in node_modules; they can be installed via `npm install`.
+This is a beta, work-in-progress for the Aesop Concierge app.
+Current functionality includes listing partners and connecting to OpenTable in the Chicago area only.
+List of features to be added are: Consultant Favorites in modal (Randomized from DB), Database editing + authorization, Welcome screen with location select (set location to db city, state, Google maps instead of geolocation), Reservations Module (Add next/prev pages buttons, Search)

 ## Running
-To run, first clone the repo and install the Node componenets.
-Start mongoDB with `mongod&`, then run the app with `npm start`.
+Start mongoDB in Terminal, then run the app with at www.
-## Slides
-The original slide set accompanying the talk are in the `docs` folder in PDF.